 5. Ask About Fireworks: While this one mainly applies to New Year’s Eve, everyone celebrates their holidays in their own special ways.
 As awareness grows for Post-Traumatic Stress, it’s becoming more widely known that fireworks can trigger flashbacks of the event that is causing a person’s PTS.
 In this case, earplugs may not suffice to block out the noise, so it’s always good to ask about the nature of a gathering’s festivities.

-The most important thing to remember during the holidays is that you are not alone if you are fighting The War Within.
-The Intrepid Spirit Centers we construct are specially designed to address and treat the Invisible Wounds of War in our service members.
-Each of the seven centers we’ve constructed treats thousands of service members each year, helping them to address and heal from TBI & PTS.
+The most important thing to remember during the holidays is that you are not alone if you are fighting the war within.
+The Intrepid Spirit Centers we construct are specially designed to address and treat the invisible wounds of war in our service members.
+Each of the nine centers we’ve constructed treats thousands of service members each year, helping them to address and heal from TBI & PTS.
 Learn more about our Intrepid Spirit Centers.

 Posted on December 3 2018 in Blog